ROSNI-educational-robot/interactive_app/README.md

 # interactive_app
-This repository contains al code of the PYQt5 App to set up and controll the ROSNI robot.
+This repository contains all code of the PYQt5 App to set up and controll the ROSNI robot.